 MedStar Washington Hospital Center

-Residents will also rotate with the Radiation Oncology Department at MedStar Washington Hospital Center, located in Northwest D.C.-just 4.3 miles away from Georgetown.
+Residents will also rotate with the Radiation Oncology Department at MedStar Washington Hospital Center, located less than five miles from MedStar Georgetown.
 The department is staffed by faculty members.
 The treatment technology at MedStar Washington Hospital Center include three IMRT-capable linear accelerators, including a Varian Trilogy system with cone-beam CT, as well as a HDR remote afterloader for brachytherapy procedures.
 MedStar Georgetown's Radiation Oncology Department works closely with the Department of Neurosurgery to operate a Leksell Gamma Knife for stereotactic radiosurgery cases.
 MedStar Washington Hospital Center is also an active participant in the Radiation Therapy Oncology Group (RTOG).
 The hospital is located adjacent to the National Children's Medical Center where pediatric patients who require radiotherapy are treated either at MedStar Washington Hospital Center or at MedStar Georgetown University Hospital, often on Children's Oncology Group (COG) protocols.

 Joseph E. Coad Radiation Treatment Center